rubocop/rubocop/manual/basic_usage.md

 rubocop -x
 ```

-Note that this option was introduced in RuboCop 0.57.0.
+This option was introduced in RuboCop 0.57.0.

 ## Command-line flags